-Over seven days we walk approximately 100kms.
-Three days are longer at around 20kms and the other four are shorter at around 10kms.
+Over six days we walk approximately 80kms.
+Two days are longer at around 20kms and the other four are shorter at around 10kms.

 We walk into higher altitudes as we move further away from the sea and up into the Kiso valley.
-On most days we will climb and descend again to our accommodation for the night.
-On our last two days of walking we will reach altitudes of more than 1000 metres above sea level.
+On most days we climb and descend again to our accommodation for the night.
+On our last two days of walking we are at altitudes of more than 1000 metres above sea level.
 Some days we climb and descend several hundred metres a number of times.

 How fit do you have to be?

 Both the Kumano Kodo and Nakasendo trails are challenging walks; they require good health, a good degree of fitness and a preparedness to walk for several hours over several days.
 Japan is a mountainous country and both walks involve hills.
 The Kumano Kodo trail has more steep sections, some of which are quite long, relative to the Nakasendo trail.
 The trail underfoot on the Kumano Kodo is quite uneven which adds to the degree of difficulty.
 Anyone who is contemplating these walks must be prepared to train for them.

 Different people will have different ideas of what is a challenging walk.
 Before committing to either walk, read our descriptions of the walking days, including the distances and gradients, and look at our gallery of photographs which include photographs of the trails.
 Then try to simulate one of the longer days by walking with your hiking boots and a back pack for a similar distance over similar terrain.